What is a Parish Council?

 Powers exist to enable the Council to provide financial support when it is asked for (funds permitting and the necessary regulations being met).
 Over the past few years it has contributed towards equipment for the playing field, the cost of surveys of the village hall, management of trees in the churchyard and running costs of the Youth Club.
 The Council supports all the local organisations and values the contribution they make to the quality of life in the village.

 Among the duties of the Parish Council is to provide and manage the civil cemetery (after the churchyard closed), to consider the provision of allotments, and to consider the impact of its decisions on crime and disorder.

 It is the duty of the Parish Council to ensure that the rules for the administration of the Council are followed.
-Therefore there must be a Chairman,(Sheila Ultsch) a clerk (the administrator, Gill Simmonds), as well as a responsible financial officer (Jason Barlow) and internal auditor (Graham Speers) to manage the finances in a sound and professional manner.
+Therefore there is a Chair,(Polly Foster) a Clerk / Responsible Finance Officer (the administrator, Gill Simmonds), as well as a Financial Councillor (Jason Barlow) and Audit Councillor (Jeremy Rooth) to manage the finances in a sound and professional manner.

 A further duty is to hold at least four meetings per year and an Annual Parish Meeting for the residents of the Parish.
 Meetings are publicised by notices throughout the village and individually by email to those who have asked to be on the Clerk’s mailing list.
 All meetings are open to the public and attendance is encouraged.
 Those who do attend are given an opportunity to speak on any matter under discussion.

-The Fritwell Parish Council Code of Conduct was adopted by the Council to be effectivee from 1st June 2007.
+The Fritwell Parish Council Code of Conduct was adopted by the Council to be effective from 1st June 2007.
 Read here: Fritwell Parish Council Code of Conduct

 To inspect the register of interests for each Councillor, please contact the Clerk to the Parish Council on email@example.com or by telephone on 01869 346697.
 A small charge may be levied for the cost of any photocopying.